Get the ArenaCoach Desktop App

 Frost Mage PvP Guide - Midnight Season 1

-Frost Mage PvP guide for Midnight Season 1.
-S tier at 56.6% win rate.
-Talents, gear, stat priority, matchups, and team compositions from real data.
+Frost Mage PvP talents and gear for Midnight Season 1.
+A tier, 50.7% win rate in Solo Shuffle.
+Talents, gear, stat priority, matchups, and compositions.

 Patch 12.0.5 Season 1